intuition-dev/INTUITION/_doc/docs/index.md

 - [Summary for Managers](https://www.youtube.com/watch?v=OK-cJNSkQII)

-Metabake allows gradual adoption.
-Just pick a few of its pillars to get started. mbake is a good start.
+Metabake allows for gradual adoption. mbake is a good start.

 Metabake and mbake are open source.
 The source code is available at [github.com/metabake](https://github.com/metabake)